Cybersecurity as a System Dependency in Mission-Critical Computing

 In mission-critical computing, cybersecurity is not a checklist.
 It is an architectural strength that supports confidence in how systems are built and sustained.
 Understanding dependencies across the stack, validating components, and governing data intentionally are now central to responsible system design.

-As organizations evaluate how to balance assurance with adaptability, another architectural question often emerges: how tightly should your system depend on any single hardware vendor?
+As organizations evaluate how to balance assurance with adaptability, whether they are building secure infrastructure, virtualization environments, or high-performance servers for ai, another architectural question often emerges: how tightly should your system depend on any single hardware vendor?

 The answer influences not only procurement strategy, but long-term resilience, lifecycle flexibility, and the ability to respond to changing requirements.